DavidWells/davidwells.io-v1/content/blog/2016-04-29-the-serverless-revolution.md

 **Additional bonus:** If your app is a ghost town, you won't be paying an hourly rate for an EC2 instance.
 You only pay for invocations of the functions and machine time used per 100ms.

-For startups/side projects this is a dream state.
+For startups/side projects, this is a dream state.

 Low cost, no maintenance, it just works.

 I can't tell you how many EC2 or digital ocean boxes I have setup for "my next big thing" only to pay a monthly fee of $20 per server.
 Those costs stack up quickly.

-Going serverless should be far more cost efficient for you.
+Going serverless should be far more cost-efficient for you.

-# Event driven computing
+# Event-driven computing

-Lamdba revolves around the idea of an event driven model.
+Lambda revolves around the idea of an event-driven model.

 **When X happens..**